Frederick Towne Mall: History

-Frederick Towne Mall was first announced in 1970; early plans called for the mall to be between 350,000 to 400,000 square feet, but plans were later pushed to 630,000 square feet, with a central second floor for service tenants.
+Frederick Towne Mall was first announced in 1970; early plans called for the mall to be between 350,000 and 400,000 square feet, but plans were later pushed to 630,000 square feet, with a central second floor for service tenants.
 An opening date was set for April 1971.
 By March 1971, anchors had been announced to include Montgomery Ward, J.C.
-Penney, and Everley's, with Wards set to open in fall 1971, followed by the rest of the mall "in about a year".
+Penney, and Eyerly's, with Wards set to open in fall 1971, followed by the rest of the mall "in about a year".
 Other tenants announced included McCrory's, Peoples Drug, Thom McAn, RadioShack, Foxwood Casuals, Chess King, General Nutrition Centers, Kay Jewelers, and Walden Books.

 The area surrounding the mall eventually intensified with low income housing, as did violent crime in the surrounding area.
 After a series of well-publicized events earned the mall a reputation for crime and frequent fights, mall tenants began relocating to a safer retail district across the city near the competing Francis Scott Key Mall, which opened in 1978.

-The Montgomery Ward store closed in 2001 due to bankruptcy and later to be replaced in 2004 by The Home Depot.
+The Montgomery Ward store closed in 2001 due to bankruptcy and was later replaced in 2004 by The Home Depot.
 The then vacant J.C.Penney was replaced with Boscov's in 2003.
 In 2005, Gentlemen's Choice, the last remaining original tenant, moved out.

 In 2006, proposals were made to redevelop the mall into a mixed use site.
 However, by 2009, economic issues caused by the Great Recession ended the possibility of mixed use redevelopment for the time.

 By 2007, the reputation for crime the mall gained increased, as a woman was robbed and beaten while exiting the Bon-Ton department store.
-This reputation would only grow further when the Hoyts Cinema 10 was closed in 2008 after a man was stabbed to death inside.
+A year later, a man was stabbed to death in the Hoyts Cinemas 10.
+Shortly after the movie theater closed permanently.
 Because of this, Frederick residents relocated their dollars to the safer side of town, near the Francis Scott Key Mall.